DARLING

 The CPG playbook that got you to $8M breaks at $20M.

-I help $8-30M CPG brands answer the question every scaling founder hits: 'How do we grow from here?' by diagnosing where to find more consumers, where you're losing them and why.
+I help $8-30M CPG brands answer the question every scaling founder hits: 'How do we grow from here?' by diagnosing where demand is leaking across channels and designing the consumer journey that captures it.

 Then I own the strategy and execution to fix it with your team.